LucienShui/MarkdownToHTML/about.md

 # MarkdownToHTML

-MarkdownToHTML is a javascript tha can convert & map `.md` file in web root into a normal web site
+MarkdownToHTML is a javascript that can convert & map `.md` file into normal web site

 + `/foo/README.md` would be mapped to `/foo/`
 + `/foo/bar.md` would be mapped to `/foo/bar`